Merchant Navy Welfare Board: Grants

 Whilst the Board does not provide grants to individuals, it regularly provides capital and start-up grants to its Constituent Member charities.

-Courses
+Training

-The Board provides a range of training packages for its Constituent and Port Welfare Committee members.
+The Board provides a range of training packages for its Constituent Members and Port Welfare Committee members.
+Its flagship Ship Welfare Visitor Course is used by maritime welfare charities globally to ensure high standards of welfare provision.

 Projects

 The Board undertakes numerous collaborative projects on behalf of its many Constituent Members.
-These include evaluation and feasibility studies, databases of various aspects of the maritime charity sector, the award winning online Maritime Charities Welfare Guide and the Ports Welfare Vehicle Replacement Programme.
+These include the Mobile Broadband (MiFi) project, Vehicle Replacement Programme, Equality, Diversity & Inclusion project and its Port Welfare Accreditation initiative.
+It also undertakes research, evaluation and feasibility studies, such as the UK Port Welfare Provision study.

 Publications and information

 The Board publishes online and in hard copy: